-This EM&A Report presents the EM&A programme undertaken during the reporting period from 1 to 31 August 2022 in accordance with EM&A Manual (Version F) and requirements of EP (FEP-01/395/2010/C).
+This EM&A Report presents the EM&A programme undertaken during the reporting period from 1 June 2022 to 31 August 2022 in accordance with EM&A Manual (Version F) and requirements of EP (FEP-01/395/2010/C).

-For the operation phase, exceedances of the emission limits for the CHPs and the ASP stack monitoring were recorded under normal operating conditions during the reporting period (see Table 8.1).
+For the operation phase, exceedances of the emission limits for stack monitoring (including CAPCS, CHP and ASP stacks) were recorded under normal operating conditions during the reporting period (see Table 8.1).